imcgonigle/terminal-ai/README.md

 - speak - Generate speech from text
 - generate - Generate files from your instructions
 - transcribe - Transcribe an audio file
-- explain - Explain a file
+- summarize - Summarize teh contents of a file

 ---